SwiftSeal/resistify/README.md

 ## How does it work?

-Resistify is a two step process.
+*Resistify* is a two step process.

 First, all sequences are searched for CC, RPW8, TIR, and NB-ARC domains.
 This is used to quickly filter out any non-NLR sequences and identify the primary architecture of each NLR.

-Secondly, each potential NLR sequence is scanned for CC, NB-ARC, and LRR associated motifs via the NLRexpress models.
+Secondly, each potential NLR sequence is scanned for CC, TIR, NB-ARC, and LRR associated motifs via NLRexpress.
-These are used as an additional layer of evidence to reclassify each NLR by predicting LRR domains, and predicting any CC domains which may have been missed in the initial `hmmsearch` which can be less sensitive for this domain.
+These are used as an additional layer of evidence to reclassify each NLR by predicting LRR domains, and predicting any CC or TIR domains which may have been missed in the initial `hmmsearch`.
-The functionality of each NLR is predicted by counting the number of conserved NB-ARC motifs.
-Currently, any order is accepted (this may change in the future!).

-Resistify will also search for N-terminal MADA motifs and CJID domains that are common to CNLs and TNLs respectively.
+*Resistify* will also search for N-terminal MADA motifs and CJID domains that are common to CNLs and TNLs respectively.

+## Contributing

+Contributions are greatly appreciated!
+If you experience any issues running *Resistify*, please get in touch via the Issues page.